Resources For Current Tutors

 - What you like about the course

 - A nice, friendly note to encourage students to book you

-If you have any questions about setting up your profile, please contact Miguel.
+If you have any questions about setting up your profile, please contact David.

 Students find tutors through many channels.
 Faculty may suggest a tutor for a particular subject to their class or to individual students.
 Students may also visit the DoJo, or this website, and follow links to access the list of individual tutors.
 In addition, drop-in tutors may suggest that students book a one-on-one session with a tutor for more help.
 Many tutors are booked based on word-of-mouth recommendations, too.